Recognize Your Colleagues - Submit a Nomination for an OSA Award

 - recognizes contributions to optical engineering, primarily in the commercial and industrial sector

-- recognizes distinguished work in the field of vision (awarded in even-numbered years only)
+- recognizes distinguished work in the field of vision.
+To be awarded annually beginning in 2016.

 - recognizes contributions to quantum electronics